-If you have already participated in a Committee Interview with our office but chose to delay your application to professional programs, please know that you do not need to complete a new Prehealth Committee Application or have a second committee interview.
-In lieu of submitting a new application, we ask that you provide updates to the Committee via AdviseStream.
-You will be permitted to provide the following updates:
+If you have already participated in a Committee Interview with our office but chose to delay your application to professional programs, please know that you do not need to complete a new Prehealth Committee Application or have a second committee interview or structured Portfolio Review.
+In lieu of submitting a new application, we ask that you provide updates to the Committee at the time you request your new Committee Letter.
+You will be asked to provide the following updates:

 - Updated grades in BCPM courses

 - Applicant Update Essay

 If you plan to submit applications to health professional programs in Summer 2023 and have previously completed a Committee Interview, you will be able to submit a request to release your Committee Letter from June 1, 2023 to August 1, 2023.